joshb738/Stock-Analysis/README.md

 1. Advantages of refactoring code
    - Allows the code to process larger amounts of data in faster processing rate
-   - Improves the code design to simplify additions and extensions to the code
+   - Improves the code design to simplify additions and extensions to the code if needed
-   - Improves code run time efficiency
+   - Improves code efficiency and run time

 2. Disadvantages of refactoring code
-   - Understanding and interpreting original code can be time consuming.
+   - Understanding and interpreting original code in order to make improvements can be time consuming.
-   - If original code is not reusable, writing new code can also be a time consuming process.
+   - If the original code is not reusable, writing and developing new code can time consuming and lengthy process.
-   - Writing new code anables room to encounter new bugs, errors and issues.
+   - Writing new code enables room new errors, bugs, and other issues.

 2. How do these pros and cons apply to refactoring the original VBA script?(3pt)